“Communication––the human connection––is the key to personal career success.” –– Paul J. Meyer

 Connection with others is a basic human need and one that is essential for lasting employee engagement.
 It’s the feeling that being part of your organization makes you part of a community of people who are engaged in something that’s bigger than any one person.

-The sense of belonging to something beyond yourself.
+Connection, is the sense of belonging to something beyond yourself.

 The Walt Disney Company is renowned for the experience it creates for its guests at theme parks around the world.
 One of the reasons for that seamlessness and quality is the employees that the company calls “cast members.”
 With its many rules and strict appearance and behavior codes, Disney’s not an easy place to work, but it’s easy to find communities where former employees talk fondly about their time working for the Mouse.
 How many companies can say that?